lmbek/PathfindingProject/README.md

 # Path Finding Project
- Computer Science subject module at Roskilde University
+My Computer Science subject module at Roskilde University from years back

+Note: This project is no longer maintained - It was a short project at Roskilde University The project requires the following installed:
+* JDK
+* JavaFX